kosimiki/SIP_c_learning/README.md

 ```

 This is a project I created for my friends.
-They want to learn C/C++ programming language.
+They want to learn programming .